Quickscribe Services Ltd.

 Family Status Discrimination in Employment

 The BC Supreme Court recently confirmed the test for family status discrimination in the case of Gibraltar Mines Ltd. v Harvey, 2022 BCSC 385.
 Ms. Harvey and her husband were employed by Gibraltar Mines Ltd. near Williams Lake.
 They worked the same 12-hour shifts.
 After she gave birth to her first child, Ms. Harvey and her husband requested a change for one of their work schedules so they could access childcare.
-The mine had a few shift schedules as it operated 24 hours: Read the full article by Scott Marcinkow with Harper Grey LLP.
+Read the full article by Scott Marcinkow with Harper Grey LLP.

 BC Case Deals with Enforceablity of Handbook Termination Clause,